OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 Server configuration defines the port number on which the application will receive requests.

 * `server.port`:
-    - The port number on which the application will run.
-The default port for the CAS server is 8094.
+    - Port number on which the application will run.
+The default port for CA server is 8094.
     - Value: 8094

 <br/>

-### 5.1.5.
-TAS Configuration
+### 5.1.4.
+TA(Trust Agent) Configuration
-Enter the information for the TAS server that will communicate with the CAS server.
+Enter information about the TAS server that will communicate with the CA server.

 * `tas.url`:
-    - The URL of the TAS (Trust Agent Service) server.
+    - URL of the TAS (Trust Agent Service) server.
     - Example: `http://127.0.0.1:8090/tas`

 <br/>

 ## 5.2. database.yml
-- Role: Defines how to manage and operate the database on the server, from database connection information to migration settings using Liquibase, and JPA settings.
+- Role: Defines everything from database connection information to Liquibase migration settings and JPA settings, determining how the server manages and operates the database.

 - Location: `src/main/resources/`

 ### 5.2.1.
 Spring Liquibase Configuration
-Liquibase is a tool for managing database migrations, helping to track and automatically apply changes to database schemas.
-This allows maintaining database consistency in development and production environments.
+Liquibase is a tool for managing database migrations that helps track and automatically apply changes to database schemas.
+This helps maintain database consistency in development and production environments.

 * `spring.liquibase.change-log`: 🔒
     - Specifies the location of the database change log file.
-This is the location of the log file that Liquibase uses to track and apply database schema changes.
+This is the location of the log file used by Liquibase to track and apply database schema changes.
     - Example: `classpath:/db/changelog/master.xml`

 * `spring.liquibase.enabled`: 🔒
-    - Sets whether to activate Liquibase.
-When set to true, Liquibase runs when the application starts and performs database migration.
-The `sample` profile should be set to false as it does not connect to the database.
+    - Sets whether to enable Liquibase.
+When set to true, Liquibase runs at application startup and performs database migrations.
+The `sample` profile does not use database integration, so it should be set to false.
     - Example: `true` [dev], `false` [sample]

 * `spring.liquibase.fall-on-error`: 🔒
-    - Controls behavior when an error occurs during Liquibase database migration.
-Only set in the `sample` profile.
+    - Controls the behavior when an error occurs while Liquibase is performing database migration.
+This is only set in the `sample` profile.
     - Example: `false` [sample]

 <br/>

 ### 5.2.2.
 Datasource Configuration
-Datasource configuration defines the basic information for the application to connect to the database.
-This includes information such as database driver, URL, username, and password.
+Datasource settings define the basic information for the application to connect to the database.
+This includes database driver, URL, username, and password information.

 * `spring.datasource.driver-class-name`: 🔒
     - Specifies the database driver class to use.
 Specifies the JDBC driver for connecting to the database.
     - Example: `org.postgresql.Driver`

 * `spring.datasource.url`:
-    - The database connection URL.
+    - Database connection URL.
 Specifies the location and name of the database the application will connect to.
     - Example: `jdbc:postgresql://localhost:5432/cas_db`

 * `spring.datasource.username`:
-    - The username for database access.
+    - Database access username.
     - Example: `cas`

 * `spring.datasource.password`:
-    - The password for database access.
+    - Database access password.
     - Example: `caspassword`

 <br/>

 ### 5.2.3.
 JPA Configuration
-JPA configuration controls how the application interacts with the database and has a significant impact on performance and readability.
+JPA settings control how the application interacts with the database and have a significant impact on performance and readability.

 * `spring.jpa.open-in-view`: 🔒
     - Sets whether to use the OSIV (Open Session In View) pattern.
-When set to true, it maintains the database connection for the entire HTTP request.
+When set to true, the database connection is maintained for the entire HTTP request.
     - Example: `true`

 * `spring.jpa.show-sql`: 🔒
     - Sets whether to log SQL queries.
-When set to true, it outputs executed SQL queries to the log.
-Useful for debugging during development.
+When set to true, executed SQL queries are output to the log.
+This is useful for debugging during development.
     - Example: `true`

 * `spring.jpa.hibernate.ddl-auto`: 🔒
-    - Sets Hibernate's DDL auto-generation mode.
+    - Sets Hibernate's automatic DDL generation mode.
 Specifies the strategy for automatic database schema generation.
-Setting to 'none' disables auto-generation.
+When set to 'none', automatic generation is disabled.
     - Example: `none`

 * `spring.jpa.hibernate.naming.physical-strategy`: 🔒